top of page

 Coat of arms of the von Lippe family

-The lower silver field depicts the "Lippe Rose," the dynastic symbol of the House of Lippe .
+The lower silver field depicts the "Lippe Rose", the dynastic symbol of the House of Lippe .
 This wealthy and famous family has been known since ancient times.
-The rose was first documented on the seal of Hermann II of Lippe in 1218 and has symbolized the von Lippe family's holdings ever since.
-Note that the five golden sepals on the von Lippe coat of arms are positioned with the star facing down, while on the federal coat of arms they are turned with the star facing up.
-Heraldists are puzzled, suspecting a possible mystical origin.
+The rose was first documented on the seal of Hermann II of Lippe in 1218 and has symbolized the von Lippe family's holdings in Germany ever since.

-NORTH RHINE-WESTPHALIA: THE FUN FACTS
+NORTH RHINE-WESTPHALIA: FUN FACTS

 Coat of arms of Bernhard von Lippe-Biesterfeld